The Bankrate promise

 - Affords the advantages of all-cash offers: more attractive to seller, faster closing

 - No six-month waiting period to obtain the money, unlike a cash-out refinance

 - You obtain a regular mortgage (typically cheaper than a cash-out refi)

-- Interest rates rising if you delay financing too long after buying
+- Interest rates could rise if you delay financing too long after buying

 - Financing could fall through if issues with the home arise after purchase